pytorch/tutorials/beginner_source/deep_learning_60min_blitz.rst

 What is PyTorch?
 ~~~~~~~~~~~~~~~~~~~~~
-PyTorch is a Python-based scientific computing package for two broad purposes:
+PyTorch is a Python-based scientific computing package serving two broad purposes:

--  A replacement for NumPy to use the power of GPUs.
+-  A replacement for NumPy to use the power of GPUs and other accelerators.
--  A deep learning research platform that provides maximum flexibility and speed
+-  An automatic differentiation library that is useful to implement neural networks.

 Goal of this tutorial:
 ~~~~~~~~~~~~~~~~~~~~~~~~